biglocalnews/prefect-flow-template/README.md

 These steps are arcane.
 They will be frustrating.
 But you will likely only have to do them once.

-While not included here, all of the steps are documented in the following blog posts by Big Local News.
+While not included here, most of the steps are documented in the following blog posts by Big Local News.

 * [How to push tagged Docker releases to Google Artifact Registry with a GitHub Action](https://gist.github.com/palewire/12c4b2b974ef735d22da7493cf7f4d37)
 * [How to deploy a Prefect agent to Google Kubernetes Engine](https://gist.github.com/palewire/072513a9940478370697323c0d15c6ec)